-New Brook Farm received notice this week that Mayor Walsh and the Community Preservation Act (CPA) Advisory Committee have recommended $20,000 for Brook Farm.
-The Boston City Council will need to approve all CPA funding in February.
-The CPA Advisory Committee recommended $20,000 be expended on Brook Farm for an archaeological dig and landscape improvements.
+New Brook Farm received final notice that the Community Preservation Act (CPA) Advisory Committee has granted $20,000 for Brook Farm, after approval by the Boston City Council.
+The CPA Advisory Committee origianlly recommended $20,000 to be expended on archeological investigations and landscape improvements.

 New Brook Farm submitted the grant request for CPA funds.
 Brook Farm is one of forty sites city-wide recommended for funding.
 The City awarded $24 million of available CPA funds.
 Ten affordable housing projects were funded, along with 14 preservation and 16 open space projects.
 Over sixty percent of CPA funds have been set-aside for affordable housing programs.
 CPA was authorized by the voters of Boston in 2016 to fund affordable housing, historic preservation, open space and public recreation.